gomorpheus/morpheus-apidoc/source/includes/_security_groups.md

 --------- | ------- | -----------
-max | 25 | Max number of results to return offset | 0 | Offset of records you want to load phrase | null | Name or description filter, restricts query to only load security groups which contain the phrase specified
+max | 25 | Max number of results to return offset | 0 | Offset of records you want to load phrase |  | Name or description filter, restricts query to only load security groups which contain the phrase specified

 ## Get a Specific Security Group